Prom: Fun, Stress — or Both?

 Lots of people feel pressure from their friends to drink, do drugs, or lose their virginity on prom night.
 Take a minute to think in advance about how you'll avoid getting into an unwanted situation.
 (No one wants to spend prom night in jail or at the hospital after being pressured into drinking or doing drugs.)
 You'll feel more confident and in control if you're prepared.

-Substances like alcohol and drugs can play a role in people losing their virginity or having unwanted sex on prom night.
+Alcohol and drugs can play a role in people losing their virginity or having unwanted sex on prom night.
 Be aware of what's going on around you and try to stay in control.
 Also, be aware of your date's ability to consent to sexual activity.
 If your date is not in a condition to respond or react, it's rape.

 The decision to have sex is an important personal choice.
 Don't feel pressured because it's a special night.
 The night will be more special if your memories are happy instead of regretful.
 Lots of girls and guys who think about it in advance decide that there's enough excitement on prom night anyway — and that having sex is a decision that shouldn't just be a sideline to prom fun.